 After all the indications from the organization, we left.
 The children who were opting for victory like a rocket, and we as I had told Marco in previous days, running slowly and almost in last position.

 Once he lost his initial scare at the start, after a minute's run he wanted to push a little harder and we picked up the pace at a speed he felt comfortable with.
 We were running alongside a girl from the athletics club, so at no point did he feel alone or defeated, on the contrary.

 At 500 meters it was time to go around the circuit.
 We didn't have the racket of the start line anymore, but we were watching the older kids go by.

-- "Dad, the kids are running so fast!"
-Marco would tell me.
-To which I would reply
+- "Dad, how much the children run!"
+Marco would say to me.
+To which I replied

 And the truth is that they were going very fast.
 We weren't going badly at all, taking into account the size of the stride and their young age.
 Except for the initial stretch where it was more tense, the rest of the race was at a pace between 6:00 min/km and 6:30 min/km.

 The most exciting part was the finish line.
 The whole audience was overturned with the little ones, which encouraged them much more to continue, passing under the starting arch and reaching the finish line (which did not correspond to each other) at all times in a continuous race and without having to stop once.

 He ended up not too tired, very happy and very proud of having run with his dad.
 And above all, wanting more.
 And of course, the whole family was drooling...